The many faces of omega-logic: Introduction

 \item There is a well-founded derivation tree formalizing an $\omega$-proof of $\phi$, in which case we will write $\ProofP{ }{}\phi$.

 \item There is a well-order $\Lambda$ such that $\phi$ belongs to the set of theorems of $\omega$-logic defined by transfinite recursion on $\Lambda$, in which case we will write $\RecP{ }{}\phi$.

+\item The formula $\phi$ belongs to all sets closed under the rules and axioms of $\omega$-logic, which we denote $\ClosedP{ }{}\phi$.

-\item The formula $\phi$ belongs to the least set closed under the rules and axioms of $\omega$-logic.
-If this is the case, we will write $\FixP{ }{}\phi$.
+\item The formula $\phi$ belongs to the least set closed under the rules and axioms of $\omega$-logic, which we denote $\FixP{ }{}\phi$.

-\end{enumerate} Although we will discuss these in greater detail later, the ideas behind $\ProofP{ }{}\phi$ and $\FixP{ }{}\phi$ should be clear; $\ProofP{ }{}\phi$ gives a `local' view of $\phi$ being a theorem of $\omega$-logic by considering (infinite) $\omega$-proofs of $\phi$, while $\FixP{ }{}\phi$ gives a more global perspective, describing the set of theorems of $\omega$-logic as a whole via an inductive definition.
-Meanwhile, $\RecP{}{}\phi$ describes the approximations to the fixed point used in $\FixP{}{}\phi$ via transfinite recursion.
+\end{enumerate} Although we will discuss these in greater detail later, intuitively $\ProofP{ }{}\phi$ gives a `local' view of $\phi$ being a theorem of $\omega$-logic by considering (infinite) $\omega$-proofs of $\phi$, while $\FixP{ }{}\phi$ gives a more global perspective, describing the set of theorems of $\omega$-logic as a whole via an inductive definition.
+Meanwhile, $\RecP{}{}\phi$ describes the approximations from below to the fixed point used in $\FixP{}{}\phi$ while $\ClosedP{}{}\phi$ describes the approximations from above.
+The most standard of these formalizations is $\ProofP{ }{}\phi$ (see e.g.~\cite{Arai1998,GirardProofTheory}), but formalizations using transfinite recursion are convenient for establishing proof-theoretic semantics for the polymodal provability logics ${\sf GLP}_\Lambda$ with ordinal modalities \cite{FernandezJoosten:2013:OmegaRuleInterpretationGLP}.
+Closely related is the notion: \begin{enumerate}[label=({\it v})]